Urvisha-M/Business_Final_Project/UserStories.md

 ### User Story
 **Action:** After visiting the coffee shop, Alice wants to learn about the benefits of the loyalty program.
 **Result:** Opens her email after visiting the coffee shop.
-**Result:** Finds a promotion offering a complimentary "Laughter Cake" order for bringing a friend in the email.
+**Result:** Finds a promotion offering a complimentary special item order for bringing a friend in the email.

 ## Epic (Loyalty)
 ### User Story